daudix/daudix.one/content/blog/website-rewrite-in-zola/index.md

 Duckquill powers this website and can be used by anyone, although I use some additional styles specific to this website.

 Duckquill is listed on [Zola themes page](https://www.getzola.org/themes/duckquill/), of which I'm quite proud of ^^

+## Conclusion

+It's been an interesting journey for sure; trying using Hugo, losing sanity, regretting life choices, learning new SSG, burning out, coming back, learning Sass, HTML and Tera (a bit like Liquid), Procrastinating, coming back, rewriting half of the styles, and finally submitting the theme to Zola themes website (not exactly in this order).
+All this, in my opinion, were worth it.

+My plan now is to write a few shorter posts and not focus on the website much anymore, since it's a wormhole I can't leave.